bryanbuchanan/junkbox/README.md

 Junkbox is a file browser and manager written in PHP intended to share and manage files in a presentable way.

 **Disclaimer:** Absolutely no warranty is provided with the software.
 Use at your own risk.
+Actually, don't use this at all.

 ## Installation